Video Emerges Of Harvey Weinstein Touching Woman Inappropriately Just Hours Before He Allegedly Raped Her

 “That’s a little high,” she is heard saying.

-Then, Weinstein can be seen rubbing Thompson’s arm and shoulder as she explain’s her company’s services to him.
+Then, Weinstein can be seen rubbing Thompson’s arm and shoulder as she explains her company’s services to him.

 In the interview, Thompson said she thought it was safer to follow his lead instead of being confrontational.
 Anticipating potential accusations that she was leading him on and encouraging his behavior, Thompson said that the situation is more complicated, adding that she has worked on Wall Street and has been in male-dominated environments her entire career.

 The recording and alleged rape are being used as part of a civil suit against Weinstein.
-In a statement Harvey Weinstein’s lawyer Benjamin Brafman denied that the video proves anything other than consensual flirting people the two, The Independent reported.
+In a statement, Harvey Weinstein’s lawyer Benjamin Brafman denied that the video proves anything other than consensual flirting between the two, The Independent reported.

 “What they shared with us is that the video, when viewed in its entirety, in context and not in select excerpts, demonstrates that there is nothing forceful, but casual – if not awkward – flirting from both parties,” Brafman said.